Every space has a story

 RUN npm run build

-Step 8: Expose a port permalink
+Step 8: Expose a port

 If your React app needs to listen on a specific port, use the EXPOSE instruction to specify the port number.